dalguete/docker/bindfs/README.md

 You can use the file provided here as a guide.
 Every entry is what **bindfs** command expects.

 Finally, enjoy.
-You'll see all mounts in place
+You'll see all mounts in place.